Human Resource is a huge market as every year you have a fresh batch of professionals who are ready to dive into the sea of corporate companies.

 There are big fishes that are looking out for change because they are bored of the company or their values are not what they used to be or a jump in their salary or onsite positions within the company or anything else that is their current need.

-Reaching out to wide range of audience is now a must as you can find deserving candidates on other sites other than the job portals.
+Reaching out to a wide range of audiences is now a must as you can find deserving candidates on other sites other than the job portals.

 You can now see a trend of using social networking sites like Facebook, Twitter, LinkedIn and many more are the hot spots for the recruiters to come fishing.

 Posting your job on various portals and social networking sites will give you a better option rather than just sticking to your company website.

 A job posting can be defined as an official advertisement regarding a job opening or vacancy within a company that is created by the employer, human resources or a recruiter to alert current employees or job seekers in the business market.

 - Mobile and browser apps.